 ASPCA's Database of Plants Poisonous to Cats and Other Animals

-Tips for Keeping Your Cat Safe from Poisonous Houseplants
+How to Keep Your Cat Safe From Poisonous Houseplants

-3 Keep a supply of cat grass or other safe grass plant for your cat to nibble on.
+- Keep a supply of cat grass or other safe grass plants for your cat to nibble on.
 Lawn grass is not advisable as the sharp spikes can cut a cat's mouth or internal organs.

-This plant goes by various names -- golden ivy, pothos, devil's ivy, taro vine, ivy arum.
+This plant, whose scientific name is Epipremnum aureum, also goes by golden ivy, pothos, devil's ivy, taro vine, ivy arum.
 I'll call it pothos for simplicity.

 If no animal or human is likely to nibble on this plant, it makes an attractive and remarkably hardy addition to your collection of indoor plants.
 It will recover from most forms of neglect, and does well in almost any kind of light, although it prefers a bright, warm place.

-Almost everyone has heard that these popular Christmas and Holiday plants are poisonous.
-While it is true that poinsettias are toxic to both cats and dogs, the good news is that the toxic effects are not usually severe.
+Almost everyone has heard that these popular Christmas and holiday plants are poisonous.
+While it is true that poinsettias, or Euphorbia pulcherrima, are toxic to both cats and dogs, the good news is that the toxic effects are not usually severe.
 Symptoms include irritation to the mouth and stomach and sometimes vomiting.

 Poinsettias grow wild in tropical climates such as Hawaii.
 They like humidity, fresh air, light and warmth.
 I live in Vancouver, a city located in the heart of a rain forest.
 I have had a poinsettia plant growing in a pot in my south window for several years.
 It has never flowered beyond the first year I bought it, but it is growing and producing lovely green leaves.

-I was shocked to learn that this beautiful and oh-so-popular Easter flowering plant can mean death for cats.
+I was shocked to learn that this beautiful and oh-so-popular Easter flowering plant, or Lilium longiflorum, can mean death for cats.
 Most lilies are poisonous, as a matter of fact, but the Easter Lily is not toxic to species other than feline.
 If your cat munches on the Easter lily, the symptoms to look for are vomiting, loss of appetite, lethargy, kidney failure, and death.
 Cats are the only species known to be affected.

 Who would have guessed that this popular, medicinal houseplant is poisonous to dogs and cats?
 It contains a substance known as Saponins, which causes vomiting, depression, diarrhea, loss of appetite, tremors and changes in the color of the animal's urine.

 Aloe vera is a succulent-like plant, but oddly, it is a member of the lily family.
-This plant originated in the dessert and can survive drought better than many indoor plants.
+This plant originated in the desert and can survive drought better than many indoor plants.